DrunkenToast/crabsay-tauri/report/ReportCrossDev_p3_Peter_Leconte.md

 ```

 For our third report we're doing it differently.
 I was allowed to make my
 project in Tauri instead of Electron.
+We'll be covering the steps to combine/convert our Ionic project to Tauri, how
+we can make use of the Tauri API and the process for building and
+cross-building our application.
-Afterwards I will be comparing the two
+Afterwards I will be comparing the two against each other,
-against each, as well as the other options we've seen before.
+as well as the other options we've seen before.

 Tauri is a frontend-independent application for multi-platform deployment,
-which has a backend in Rust compared to a backend with node in Electron.
+which has a backend in Rust compared to a backend with Node.js in Electron.

 ### Changes in concept